nirsky/react-native-scaling-example/README.md

 });
 ```

-As you can see all my StyleSheet sizes are in dp units on no scaling was done.
+As you can see, all my StyleSheet sizes are in dp units and no scaling was done.
 This will end up looking like this (Obviously I'm not a designer):

 <div>